stlab/better-code/better-code/src/chapter-3-errors.md

 alternative.
 Recovery code is almost never exercised or tested and thus is likely wrong, and the consequences of a botched recovery attempt can be worse than termination.
-To no advantage, most recovery code obscures the rest of the code and adds bloat, which hurts performance.
+To no advantage, most recovery code obscures the rest of the code and adds needless tests, which hurts performance.
 Continuing to run after a bug is detected also hurts our ability to fix the bug.
-When a bug is detected, before any further state changes, you want to immediately capture as much information as possible that could assist in diagnosis.
+When a bug is detected, before any further state changes, we want to immediately capture as much information as possible that could assist in diagnosis.
 In development that typically means dropping into a debugger, and in deployed code that might mean producing a crash log or core dump.
 If deployed code continues to run, the bug is obscured and—even if automatically reported—will likely be de-prioritized until it is less fresh and thus harder to address.
 Worse, it can result in *multiple* symptoms that will be reported as separate higher-priority bugs whose root cause could have been addressed once.